LIBRARY CIRCULATION AIDE

 - Ability to read and understand work-related documents such as instructions, policies, and procedures.

-- Ability to accurately and efficiently perform detailed library clerical work.
+- Ability to accurately and efficiently perform detailed library circulation work.

 - Ability to precisely sort items and information in proper numerical and alphabetical order.